collocations.org

 Major economic changes have occurred recently.

-I usually take the bus to town, but today I cycled for a change.
+I usually take the bus to school, but today I walked for a change.

 The last few years have seen a change in attitudes to single parents.